We are witnessing a growing trend of addictions to what I would like to call demoralising desires and temporary pleasures.

 Take some time to read through your diary and highlight any bad habits or things that you would like to change in your day.
 It is all about identifying the need, or even the space for improvement, and most importantly recognising your soft addictions.

 We cannot stop an addiction or bad habit until we recognise it to be a problem to begin with.
-Maybe you notice that you spend a lot of time playing video games or watching television.
+Maybe you notice that you spend a lot of time playing video games trying to figure out is rewarded play legit or watching television.
 One may find one is engaging in haram activities such as watching pornography or smoking.
 However small or large they may be, make a list of all the bad habits you are engaging in.
 You may want to then categorise them to help you better organise your priorities.

 Tip: Your priority should be first and foremost to eliminate anything that you do that is haram.
 Second are those activities you engage in the most often or most time-consuming that are not necessarily beneficial (your addictions).
 Finally, those habits that you would benefit from removing or replacing.